geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-21/meeting-transcript.md

 If that's the only complaint, that's very different from we do hate flags.

 ##### **Geohot** [[00:54:47](https://www.youtube.com/watch?v=ZH1wOuAvl3k&t=3287)]
 Yeah, that's well, that's after the flags we use.
 If you use it, it was one of the things that was for being it.
-LLM LVM LLVM opt.
-Why would I not want to optimize LVM?
+LLM LLVM LLVM opt.
+Why would I not want to optimize LLVM?
 It sounds like a good idea.
 Did we remove that flag?
 We LLM opt just defaults the one now.
 Yeah.
 No action explicitly.
 Does it probably these flags just hang around?
 Even if we don't do anything.

 ##### **Geohot** [[00:55:11](https://www.youtube.com/watch?v=ZH1wOuAvl3k&t=3311)]
 And the reason you don't, yeah, and you don't always know.
 Put the reason that you don't always want to optimize it is because you can see optimize your slow.